leithdm/shooty-rocks/TESTING.md

   // see original code [here](https://github.com/leithdm/milestone-project-2/pull/53/commits/5d11760f70c9aeffe6cdade6a3197f76c360b31e)

 This code worked fine on Desktop, but when testing on a physical Mobile device (Samsung Galaxy A10, iPhone 5), the audio would not play.
-Research revealed the [many](https://link](https://pupunzi.open-lab.com/2013/03/13/making-html5-audio-actually-work-on-mobile/)) issues that can crop up when adding audio to a mobile game, mostly due to browser/performance limitations.
-The solution was to make use of the 3rd party [Howler.js](https://howlerjs.com/) library.
-By linking to the holwer.js cdn, and adding code like below, mobile audio worked.
+Research revealed the [many](https://pupunzi.open-lab.com/2013/03/13/making-html5-audio-actually-work-on-mobile/) issues that can crop up when adding audio to a mobile game, mostly due to browser/performance limitations.
+The solution was to make use of a 3rd party library, namely [Howler.js](https://howlerjs.com/).
+By linking to the holwer.js cdn, and adding code below, mobile audio worked.

 `const fireSound = new Howl({`